Se7en-dev/BDSX-Forms/README.md

 ##### Written by Se7en for the BDSX community

+This code is licensed under GNU General Public License v3.0

 Feel free to PR any mistakes/improvements !

 if you have any questions add me on Discord : Se7en#9999